arushi-bhatt/Ds-Algo/README.md

 # Ds-Algo

-This Repository includes some important practice questions in various languages like : C++, F#, C#.
+This Repository includes some important practice questions in various languages like : C++, F# and C#.

 Some important features :